HPCurtis/multinational-retail-data-centralisation568/README.md

 ## Project description
 This repository contains an illustrative example of SQL database creation and querying tailored for business purposes.
 The data here is hypothetical sales data from a fictional multinational corporation.
 The overarching objective is to guide the fictional company in becoming more informed and data-driven in its sales endeavors.

-The provided code revolves around the process of gathering the said sales data from the companies diverse sources, organizing this data into a SQL database (specifically using PostgreSQL), and subsequently executing a set of queries to address a series of business questions related to the sales data.
+The provided code revolves around the process of gathering the said sales data from the companies diverse sources (primairliy AWS sources), organizing this data into a SQL database (specifically using PostgreSQL), and subsequently executing a set of queries to address a series of business questions related to the sales data.

 ## File structure
 This repository contains a series of separate python and sql scripts.
 The python scripts are broken down into their respective general functionality of extracting, cleaning and uploading the data.
 In addition to utility functions.
-The sql scripts function to set the schema of the database and answer a set of busniess queries.
+The sql scripts function to set the database schema and answer a set of busniess queries.

 *Python*
-- database_utils.py contains a series of utility functions that are imported and used through outt the other python scripts.
+- database_utils.py contains a series of utility Classes/functions that are imported and used through out the other python scripts.
-- data_extraction.py
+- data_extraction.py contains the DataExtractor class whci hcontains a series of methods to extarct the companies data from the various sources required.
-- data_cleaning.py
+- data_cleaning.py contains the DataCleaning class which cleans all data extracted from the various sources.
-- data_upload.py this script seperately calls the upload_db method frim database_utils module to upload each cleaned dataframe to the designated postgres database.
+- data_upload.py this script seperately calls the upload_db method from database_utils class of DatabaseConnector to upload each cleaned dataframe to the designated Postgres database dsicsused in usage instructions [here](#usage-instructions).

 *SQL*
-- schema_setting.sql contains the sql script to set up the shema for the data base users need only run this once per data upload and then they can then use the business_queries.sql script as they please.
+- schema_setting.sql is the sql script to set up the shema for the data base users need only run this once per data upload and then they can then use the business_queries.sql script as they please.
-- business_queries.sql this sql script contains all the sql queries that user can use investigate and answer a series of business questions.
+- business_queries.sql this sql script contains all the sql queries that user can use to investigate and answer a series of business questions asked of the company.

 *Addtional*
 To make the scripts run you need two additonal yaml files.
 The first is databse credentials for an AWS RDS SQL database that is contained in yaml file called db_creds.yaml that  only availibbe to people with permission to have the file from AiCore company [here](https://www.theaicore.com/).
 The second is a user generated file called upload_db_creds.yaml that must contain password of users choosing when creating the sales_data database.